Intro – how did we get to Indonesia?

 So we left in a hurry to make it to the ship, asking the people from the hotel to please pick up our clothes and hold them, while we were making a plan for the retrieval.
 After this, I couldn’t say anything mean about the people from the accommodation: they were so nice and helpful, we couldn’t have made anything without their help at this point.

 Since we never traveled using such a ship, I thought I’m not seasick.
-And I wasn’t, but the ship movements made me feel the need for adjustment.
-As the ship was leaving the port, we were looking behind and were seeing the biggest and the darkest grayed clouds we ever saw, while a sweet blue sky with some cotton candy white clouds were ahead of us.
+And I wasn’t, but the ship’s movements made me feel the need for adjustment.
+As the ship was leaving the port, we were looking behind and were seeing the biggest and the darkest gray clouds we ever saw, while a sweet blue sky with some cotton candy white clouds were ahead of us.

 We initially tried to stay out, but after some time we discovered that the morning rush made my husband forget to apply sunscreen, and our cosmetics were in the big bags, of course.
 So, after he got a small, but hurtful sunburn, we decided to go inside.
 The air conditioning was highly used and appreciated there.
 We took a seat and watched a movie for half an hour until my lips were purple due to the low temperature, and I didn’t have any other option than to stay there and handle the iced wind that was brushing my right shoulder.

-The rest of the trip we spent moving below and above the deck while seeing people who suffered from intense seasick, and I didn’t feel disgusted, but compassion, because they looked like they were suffering a lot.
-The first ship took us to the Lombok Island where we were supposed to change the ship to smaller boats, for 10-15 people, we and the luggage we took and carried by ourselves on the beach.
+The rest of the trip we spent moving below and above the deck while seeing people who suffered from intense seasickness, and I didn’t feel disgusted, but compassionate, because they looked like they were suffering a lot.
+The first ship took us to Lombok Island where we were supposed to change the ship to a smaller boat, for 10-15 people, we and the luggage took and carried by ourselves on the beach.

 The entry point was on the beach, in small water, so I had to climb the boat through water, while wearing sneakers — for some reason I thought we were going to have a pontoon available — but our biggest fear was to not drop our luggage in the water or to not allow the water to reach them in the boats.
 Our conclusion, after this trip and the one back, is that if you would like a relaxed trip, you should focus on getting around by plane and by car; if you got to boats and ships, there a slim chance you’ll be relaxed ever again.